Acekicker277/printf/README.md

-### 12. Every time that I wanted to give up, if I saw an interesting textile, print what
-ever, suddenly I would see a collection
+### 12. Every time that I wanted to give up, if I saw an interesting textile, print whatever, suddenly I would see a collection

 `Handle the - flag character for non-custom conversion specifiers.  `